 |Pretibial myxedema||Not technically edema, the swelling on the anterior shins is due to coalescing of subcutaneous plaques due to Graves disease antibodies infiltrating dermal tissue.|

-Patients with edema but no additional symptoms are most likely to have venous stasis ...
+Patients with edema but no additional symptoms are most likely to have venous stasis or medications ...